-Program overviewThe Digital Research Commons organizes and hosts a regular series of Digital Research Institutes—multi-day intensive experiences aimed at individual researchers in the UH community who wish to develop a piece of digital research, or who simply wants to dedicate time to exploring the possibilities of digital tools and methods.
-During the Institutes, participants attend a series of sessions introducing a range of competencies, methods, and tools common to digital research, and are given opportunities for individual consultations with DRC staff and research librarians, as well as access to the DRC’s full complement of software and equipment.
+Program overviewThe Digital Research Commons (DRC) organizes and hosts a regular series of Digital Research Institutes—multi-day, intensive experiences aimed at individual student researchers who wish to develop a piece of digital research, or who simply want to dedicate time to exploring the possibilities of digital tools and methods.
+During the Institutes, participants attend a series of sessions introducing a range of competencies, methods, and tools common to digital research, and are given opportunities for individual mentorship with DRC staff as well as access to the DRC’s full complement of software and equipment.
 Participants are selected by application.

-The Fall 2021 Institute is aimed at graduate and professional students who are in the beginning phases of a piece of digital research that is intended to form the basis for part of an article or a part of their thesis/dissertation.
-The 4-6 students who are best positioned to benefit from the experience will be offered a seat in the Institute along with a $250.00 scholarship, provided by the UH Graduate School, to be delivered after successful completion of the experience.
+The Institute is aimed at graduate and professional students who are in the beginning phases of a piece of digital research that is intended to form the basis for part of an article or a part of their thesis/dissertation.
+The 4-6 students who are best positioned to benefit from the experience will be offered a seat in the Institute along with a $500.00 scholarship, provided by the UH Graduate School and UH Libraries, to be received after successful completion of the experience.

 Program FAQ:What qualifies as “digital research”?